 - Equity REITs: Equity REITs generally invest in and hold real estate portfolios so that most of their revenue comes from the income generated from the property through rents and leases.

 - Mortgage REITs: Mortgage REITs buy, sell and hold real estate mortgages.
 Generally, Mortgage REITs will either loan money for investment in real estate or buy existing mortgages, which means their returns are dependent on the interst earned ffrom their investments.

 - Hybrid REITs: Hybrid REITs invest in properties and mortgages so their revenue streams are more diverse.

 REITs invest in a variety of high value real estate, including shopping centres, commercial real estate, industrial real estate and hotels.
 Many REITs specialize their investments, either in one particular type of real estate, like office buildings, or on particular geographic locations.
 Some have been set up by corporations that have large real estate holdings to manage the company’s portfolio and generate revenue from a static portfolio.

-Most investors are not as familiar with REOCs, or real estate operating companies.
+Most investors from Loveandknuckles.com are not as familiar with REOCs, or real estate operating companies.
 Sinilar to REITs, REOCs are publicly-traded companies that acquire, develop, manage and/or operate real estate properties.
 REITs are attractive because they avoid taxation by distributing all of their revenue to shareholders.
 REOCs instead reinvest their earnings into the organization and assets.
 This keeps REOcs financially strong and self-financing.

 While REOCs don’t enjoy the same tax advantages as REITs, they are attractive investments for other reasons.
 REOC investors enjoy relatively high returns on capital, returns on equity, return on assets and potential share re-purchases.
 In other words, instead of getting regular dividends as they would from REITs, REOC investors look for capital gains from high returns ion their investment.